Deformations of representations of fundamental groups of complex varieties: Reminder on mixed Hodge theory

-The main theorem of Deligne is that for a mixed Hodge complex $K$ the $W$-spectral sequence of $K$ degenerates at $E_2$ and these are the weight-graded pieces of a MHS on each $H^i(K)$ with the induced filtration $F$ and the shifted filtration $W[i]$ with $W[i]_k:=W_{i+k}$.
+The main theorem of Deligne is that for a mixed Hodge complex $K$ the $W$-spectral sequence of $K$ degenerates at $E_2$ and forms the weight-graded pieces of a MHS on each $H^i(K)$ with the induced filtration $F$ and the shifted filtration $W[i]$ with $W[i]_k:=W_{i+k}$.

-For the needs of rational homotopy theory, Morgan introduced the notion of \emph{mixed Hodge diagram} which is simply a mixed Hodge complex $K$ whose both components $K^\bullet_\kk$, $K^\bullet_\CC$ are commutative DG algebras (non-negatively graded, and compatibly with the filtrations) and the quasi-isomorphisms relating them are quasi-isomorphisms of commutative DG algebras.
-Though being algebraically a simple variant of the notion of mixed Hodge complexes, the construction of such mixed Hodge diagrams is more evolved because the commutative DG algebra $K^\bullet_\kk$ does not come from differential forms nor from singular cochains.
+For the needs of rational homotopy theory, Morgan introduced the notion of \emph{mixed Hodge diagram} which is simply a mixed Hodge complex $K$ whose both components $K^\bullet_\kk$, $K^\bullet_\CC$ are commutative DG algebras (non-negatively graded, and with multiplication compatible with the filtrations) and the quasi-isomorphisms relating them are quasi-isomorphisms of commutative DG algebras.
+Though being algebraically a simple variant of the notion of mixed Hodge complexes, the construction of such mixed Hodge diagrams is more complicated because the commutative DG algebra $K^\bullet_\kk$ does not come from usual differential forms nor from singular cochains, see \S~\ref{section:ThomWhitney}.
 Similarly we introduced: